delta3d/delta3d/delta3d/readme.txt

    the individual componets.
    (dependencies that we do not distribute are listed in parentheses):

-   VisualStudio/src/dtHLA/dthla.sln          : HLA library (RTI)
    VisualStudio/src/dtHLAGM/dthlagm.sln      : HLA library (RTI)
    VisualStudio/src/dtScript/dtscript.sln    : library to run python scripts (Python) VisualStudio/src/python/dtpython.sln      : python bindings (Python, Boost.Python)
-   VisualStudio/src/python/dthlabindings.sln : python HLA bindings (Python, Boost.Python, RTI)

    Or just build EVERYTHING (make sure you have Python, BoostPython, RTI):
    VisualStudio/delta_all.sln

-   dtHLA/dtHLAGM
+   dtHLAGM
    -----
    Requries RTI package to be installed!
 We cannot distribute RTI with Delta3D, so you are on your own.
-The dtHLA module is compiled and tested against RTI-S 1.3_D18 although any RTI supporting spec 1.3 should work.
+The dtHLAGM module is compiled and tested against RTI-S 1.3_D18 although any RTI supporting spec 1.3 should work.

-   To build the module dtHLA, example testHLA, and utility hlaStealthViewer, you must add your RTI include and lib paths to the project settings or to your global search directories using :
+   To build the module dtHLAGM,
+   you must add your RTI include and lib paths to the project settings or to your global search directories using :